Jethro1331/Jethro1331/README.md

 Hi, I’m Jethro.
 I like programming, or rather gamedev.
-Glad to see you here.:D
+Glad to see you here:D